DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-federated-data-source.md

 ![](../../../../images/eurd-data-federation-data-source-structure.png)

-The federated query's default name equals to the main table's name.
-You can rename this query in the **Manage Queries** dialog.
-To invoke it, right-click the data source in the Field List or Report Explorer and select **Manage Queries** in the context menu.
+The federated query's default name is the same as the main table's name.
+To rename this query, right-click the data source in the Field List or Report Explorer and select **Manage Queries** in the context menu.

 ![](../../../../images/eurd-data-federation-rename-query.png)